builder555/PineSAM/Readme.md

 ## Remote access, phones

-You can access the settings remotely (i.e, run from a phone) once the app is running on the main PC/laptop.
+PineSAM can be accessed remotely (i.e, display on a phone) once the app is running on the main PC/laptop.
 Remote devices (phone) just needs to be on the same network as the pc running the ''start'' script.

 * Find the [local IP address](https://lifehacker.com/how-to-find-your-local-and-external-ip-address-5833108) of the device running the app.
 * open http://\<ip-address\>:8080/settings.html on the second device (i.e. phone).